The holidays are upon us once again!

 Moreover, if you’re staying with friends or family during the holidays, your loud snoring may be waking the entire house.
 And your hosts may start to wonder if they should cut your visit short.

 Tired of the sleepless nights and foggy days?
-Schedule your sleep study with Pasha Snoring & Sinus Center today.
+Figure out whether or not your snoring is actually sleep apnea and schedule your sleep study with Pasha Snoring & Sinus Center today.

 Why You Snore & Why It’s Worse Over the Holidays